hzeller/timg/README.md

 in question with command line flag or environment variable (see `timg --help`).
 (Please file an issue with `timg` if auto-detect does not work).

+#### VSCode Terminal
-Note, for the terminal in [vscode] to display images in high-resolution, you need to enable the _Terminal > Integrated: Enable Images_ setting in vscode.
+The terminal in [vscode] to display images in high-resolution, you need to enable the _Terminal > Integrated: Enable Images_ setting in vscode.
 Otherwise you have to explicitly choose `-pq` to show the 'block' images.

+#### In tmux
+The terminal multiplexer `tmux` prevents high-resolution images as it filters out the escape codes.
+However, with some ... workarounds, `timg` can show such pictures in `tmux` >= version 3.3 iff in a [kitty]-terminal.

+So if you need hi-res pictures in tmux, use a kitty terminal; you also have to explicitly set the pixelation to `-pk` (see `timg --help` for details).

+#### Sixel
 Other terminals support an older high-resolution [sixel]-protocol, which you can choose with `-ps`.
 Note, for this to work in xterm, you need to invoke it with `xterm -ti vt340`.

+#### High resolution and low bandwidth
-Note, if watching videos remotely with this is too slow (due to high bandwidth requirements or simply because your terminal has to do more work), try setting the environment variable `TIMG_ALLOW_FRAME_SKIP=1` to allow timg leaving out frames to stay on track (see `timg --help`, environment variable section).
+If watching hi-res videos remotely is too slow (due to high bandwidth requirements or simply because your terminal has to do more work), try setting the environment variable `TIMG_ALLOW_FRAME_SKIP=1` to allow timg leaving out frames to stay on track (see `timg --help`, environment variable section).
+You can also attempt to set the `--compress` level higher.

-#### Half block and quarter block rendering
+### Half block and quarter block rendering

 Terminals that do not support high-resolution image output can still show images by virtue of showing colored blocks.